 Accepted: September 12, 2023

 Published online: September 26, 2023

-The secretion of MSCs from adipose tissue can increase ATP levels, block cardiomyocyte apoptosis, and enhance the heart function of animals susceptible to HF.
+The secretion of MSCs from adipose tissue can increase ATP level, block cardiomyocyte apoptosis, and enhance the heart function of animals susceptible to HF.
 The inhibition of Bax, caspase-3 and p53 protein expression may be related to this process.

 Current research suggests that HF is a chronic condition caused by neuroendocrine system activation, leading to ventricular remodeling and cardiomyocyte death.
 Preventing cardiomyocyte apoptosis is crucial in managing HF.
 Doxorubicin, a chemotherapy drug, can cause heart damage.
 ADSC Exos have shown potential in promoting heart regeneration and immune regulation.
 They can inhibit cardiomyocyte apoptosis, alleviate structural remodeling, and improve cardiac function.
 ADSC Exos may achieve these effects through the PI3K/Akt signaling pathway.
 Elevated levels of atrial natriuretic peptide (ANP) are associated with HF, and ADSC Exos can reduce ANP and b-type natriuretic peptide concentrations, improving cardiac function.
 ADSC Exos can also increase ATP content in cardiac tissue to maintain normal myocardial activity.
 They inhibit the expression of apoptotic proteins while promoting anti-apoptotic protein expression, thus improving cardiac function.
 Overall, ADSC Exos have therapeutic potential for HF, but further research is needed.